tlevine/socrata-analysis/readme.md

 This will result in a directory called `data`.
 Once this directory exists, you can run the various analyses that are documented below.

+Also, you can run the tests like so from the root directory.

+    nosetests

 ## Predicting view counts
 What sorts of datasets get viewed more?